-Kim has written numerous articles and essays in major theological and homiletical journals and edited volumes and published three monographs: Preaching the Presence of God: A Homiletic from the Asian-American Perspective (Valley Forge: Judson Press, 1999), Women Preaching: Theology and Practice through the Ages (Cleveland: Pilgrim Press, 2004), and Preaching in an Age of Globalization (Louisville: Westminster John Knox Press, 2010).
-Her co-edited book, Women, Church, and Leadership: New Paradigms (Eugene: Pickwick Publishers, 2012), is the product of collaborative work with eight female theologians and nine church leaders to provide a useful resource for the renewal of church leadership.
+Kim published three monographs and one co-edited book: Preaching the Presence of God: A Homiletic from the Asian-American Perspective (Valley Forge: Judson Press, 1999), Women Preaching: Theology and Practice through the Ages (Cleveland: Pilgrim Press, 2004), Preaching in an Age of Globalization (Louisville: Westminster John Knox Press, 2010), and Women, Church, and Leadership: New Paradigms, eds.
+Eunjoo Mary Kim and Deborah Creamer (Eugene: Pickwick Publishers, 2012).
+The coedited book is a collaborative product of her work with and for the church, including eight theological essays and responses to them from local church leaders.

-Kim has served on two editorial boards of journals Homiletic and Living Pulpit and is a member of the Academy of Homiletics, the American Academy of Religion, the Society of Biblical Literature, the Societas Homiletica, and the Colorado AAUP.
-An ordained Presbyterian minister, Kim served pastorates including the New Garden Korean American Presbyterian Church in Ridgewood, New Jersey.
-She was a member of the Committee on Preparation for Ministry and now serves on the Mosaic and Diversity Workgroup of the Denver Presbytery.
+Kim serves on the editorial boards of Homiletic and Living Pulpit, and is a member of Academy of Homiletics, North American Academy of Liturgy, American Academy of Religion, Society of Biblical Literature, and Societas Homiletica.
+An ordained Presbyterian minister, Kim worked for New Garden Korean Presbyterian Church in Ridgewood, New Jersey and Hanmi Presbyterian Church in Denver, Colorado.

 - Introduction to Christian Worship

 - Worship in Multicultural Contexts (online)

 - Practical Theology